tokenize47/oalpr/README.md

 # oalpr
 OpenALPR license plate reader for RaspberryPi

+The whole idea around this image is to provide a working environment with OpenALPR for a RaspberryPi.
+The interaction between the tool and the host can be performed by python so take a look into the oalpr.py file to see an example of how to do it.
+The run command below mounts some volumes based on the example code.

 Usage:
 <br/>
 You can provide folders to override the scripts and check the log.